-Program Objectives
+B. Program Objectives

 The primary focus of the housing recovery program is to provide relief for survivors affected by an event while complying with all CDBG-DR requirements and addressing recognized impediments to fair housing choice as required under the Fair Housing Act.
-Assistance will be provided to survivors under the buyout housing activity (with associated incentives) as allowable by approved Action Plans.
+Assistance will be provided to survivors under the buyout housing activity (with associated incentives), as allowable by approved Action Plans.
 All housing activities should consider the following objectives:

-- Provide high quality, durable, resilient, mold resistant, energy efficient, decent, safe, and sanitary housing that mitigates impact from future disasters. - Prioritize households in which members are under the age of 18, female heads of household, elderly and disabled households, and/or Veteran populations while affirmatively furthering fair housing. - Emphasize housing choices and designs to reduce maintenance and insurance costs, as well as provide the provision of independent living options.
+- Provide high quality, durable, resilient, mold resistant, energy efficient, decent, safe, and sanitary housing that mitigates impact from future disasters. - Prioritize households in which members are under the age of 18, female heads of household, elderly and disabled households, and/or Veteran populations while affirmatively furthering fair housing. - Prioritize neighborhoods that have repeatedly sustained damages from disaster and that are in LMI areas. - Emphasize housing choices and designs to reduce maintenance and insurance costs, as well as provide the provision of independent living options.

-Definitions
+C. Definitions